Constitution and Bylaws

 Section 2: Election Committee

 This committee shall consist of three Active DeMolays and an Advisor.
 The members of the committee shall come from different Chapters.
 It shall be the duty of this committee to supervise the collection and tabulation of votes on matters coming before the State Association.
 Its members shall act as tellers during the election or in any other matter on which a vote is taken.
 The committee shall provide such materials and equipment as is necessary for conducting the election or other voting.
-They shall be three impartial advisors from chapters other than those of the candidates.
+The committee shall be appointed by the State Master Councilor and approved by the Executive Officer.

 Article VI: Appendant Organizations